rabblerouser/rabblerouser/README.md

 ### Check out some source code and mount it

-So far we haven't downloaded any Rabble Rouser source code.
-If we want to make a change, we'll need to download the source code, install the libraries that it uses, and restart the application:
+So far we haven't downloaded any Rabble Rouser source code yet.
+If we want to make a change to, for example, the 'core' application, we'll need to download its source, install its library dependencies, and restart Rabble Rouser:

 ```sh
 cage source mount core